NedalEldeen/react-dialog-manager/README.md

 ## Contribution

-All contribution will be appreciated. **Remember** to write test cases and documented code.
+All of contribution will be appreciated. **Remember** to write test cases and documented code.